Note

 Introduction to Microsoft Professional Services

 Microsoft Professional Services includes a diverse group of technical architects, engineers, consultants, and support professionals who are dedicated to delivering on the Microsoft mission of empowering customers to do more and achieve more.
-Our Professional Services team includes more than 21,000+ total consultants, Digital Advisors, Unified Support, engineers, and sales professionals working across 191 countries.
+Our Professional Services team includes more than 21,000 total consultants, Digital Advisors, Unified Support, engineers, and sales professionals working across 191 countries and regions.
 Our team supports 46 different languages, manages several million engagements per month, and engages in customer and partner interactions through on-premises, phone, web, community, and automated tools.
 The organization brings broad expertise across the Microsoft portfolio, using an extensive network of partners, technical communities, tools, diagnostics, and channels that connect us with our enterprise customers.

 Introduction to DSRs

-The GDPR gives rights to people (known in the regulation as data subjects) to manage the personal data collected by an employer or other type of agency or organization (known as the data controller or just controller).
+The GDPR gives rights to people (known in the regulation as data subjects) to manage their personal data collected by an employer or other type of agency or organization (known as the data controller or just controller).
 Personal data is defined broadly under the GDPR as any data that relates to an identified or identifiable natural person.
 The GDPR gives data subjects specific rights to their personal data.
 These rights include access, correction, objection to processing, and deletion.
 A formal request by a data subject to a controller to take an action on their personal data is called a Data Subject Request or DSR.
 Additionally, it obligates companies working on behalf of a controller (known as the data processor or just processor) to reasonably assist the controller in fulfilling DSRs.

 Overview of the processes outlined in this guide

-• Access: Retrieve personal data that resides in the Microsoft cloud and, if requested, make a copy of it that can be available to the data subject.
+- Access: Retrieve personal data that resides in the Microsoft cloud and, if requested, make a copy of it that can be available to the data subject.

-• Rectify: Make changes or implement other requested actions on the personal data, where applicable.
+- Rectify: Make changes or implement other requested actions on the personal data, where applicable.

-• Restrict: Restrict the processing of personal data, either by removing licenses for various Azure services or turning off the desired services where possible.
+- Restrict: Restrict the processing of personal data, either by removing licenses for various Azure services or turning off the desired services where possible.
 You can also remove data from the Microsoft cloud and retain it on-premises or at another location.

-• Delete: Permanently remove personal data that resided in the Microsoft cloud.
+- Delete: Permanently remove personal data that resided in the Microsoft cloud.

 Terminology